Real Estate Sphere of Influence Guide - CloseDaily

 People give referrals when three things are true: (1) they trust you completely, (2) they know exactly what you do, and (3) they think about you when the opportunity arises.

 Most agents fail at #2 and #3.
 They do good work, but their sphere doesn’t know they’re open for business or doesn’t remember them at decision time.
 This is why consistency and visibility matter so much.
-You’re not trying to convince anyone to refer you—you’re just making sure you’re the first person they think of.
+You’re not trying to convince anyone to refer you, you’re just making sure you’re the first person they think of.

 This shifts your mentality from “I’m asking for favors” to “I’m providing value.”
 That difference is everything.
 When you send a market update, you’re providing value.
 When you make a personal call just to say hi, you’re building the relationship.
 When you ask for a referral after months of valuable contact, it feels natural to both of you.

-Segment Your Messaging Based on Their Life Stage
+Segment Your Messaging Based on Life Stage

 Don’t send the same message to everyone.
 A young family with kids needs different information than empty nesters.
 A real estate investor needs different data than a first-time homebuyer.
-AI-powered texting tools now allow you to personalize messages at scale based on contact profiles.

 Create messaging buckets: young families, investors, seniors, professionals, service providers.
 Tailor your content to each group’s likely needs.
 This dramatically increases engagement and referral quality.